nkratzke/pingpong/README.md

 ping:$ sudo dart bin/ping.dart --port=8080 --url=http://<pongip>:8080
 ```

-It is although possible to run the ping server as docker container (you will have performance impacts):
+It is although possible to run the ping server as docker container (you will have performance impacts of about 10% to 20%):

 ```
 pong:$ docker build -t pingpong github.com/nkratzke/pingpong